There are two registers in Latvia:

 Property in Latvia is composed of the following four types:

-- property consisting of land,
+- immovable property composed of land;

-- property consisting of land and structures,
+- immovable property composed of land and structures;

-- property consisting of only a structure,
+- immovable property composed of only a structure;

 Cadastral information consists of: